holycrap872/ucls-ms-intro-to-cs/CourseMaterials/06_terminal/00_terminal_basics/lesson_plan.md

     - Who knows what this is?
     - Show clip: https://youtu.be/FYXrb1D1xvQ?si=erV_ZN160q9k0Wm-&t=104
     - Terminal/shell is what he's typing in
-- What do people thing when they see this thing?
+- What do people think when they see this thing?
+    - Difficult, mysterious, powerful, magical?
     - Today we're going to learn it?
 - Give basic demonstration
-    - `cd folder`: Same as double clicking on folder
+    - Explore directory structure of computer
+        - Do it on desktop so you can see the changes
+        - `ls`
+        - `cd`
-    - `cd ..`: Same as clicking back button
+        - `cd ..`
-    - `ls`: Same as seeing contents of folder
-    - `cat`: Same as looking at file
-    - `./green thing`: run a program
+        - `cat`
+        - `mkdir`
+        - `pwd`
-    - Folder tree
+        - STESS SPACES!!!!
+    - Don't bother with absolute vs relative b/c will be covered in a clue
 - Today we're going to do a scavenger hunt
     - You're going to use the commands I just showed you and more
+        - Review of a lot of stuff we've talked about in class
+            - Morse code
+            - BitPics
+        - Need to read carefully
+        - On computer and within the 1st/2nd floor of the school
     - Rules
         - No running
         - No yelling